 Summary: Here are the solutions to the USB flash drives not showing up/recognized on Mac issue.
-Most fixes are easy-to-perform and some probably need USB flash drive data recovery to prevent possible data loss.
+Most fixes are easy-to-perform and some probably need USB flash drive data recovery to prevent data loss.

 Normally when you plug in a USB flash drive to your Mac's USB port, you will see it showing up on the desktop or in Finder.
 Sometimes however, the USB flash drive won't be mounted correctly, you have no access to the files stored on it.
-In this article, we will offer you 6 solutions to fix USB flash drive not showing up on macOS Catalina/Mojave/High Sierra as the table indicates, and if necessary, recover data from the not mounting USB flash drive.
+In this article, we will offer you 6 solutions to fix USB flash drive not showing up on macOS Catalina/Mojave/High Sierra as the table indicates, and if necessary, recover lost data from the not mounting USB flash drive.

 Now, let's dive into details.